brunopacheco1/worms/README.md

 2019-08-31 - Refactoring and reviewing the domain, to include the match configuration in the round evaluator and to be clearer to understand;\
 2019-09-08 - Implementing Vert.x in order to add some async features, for server sent events and periodic tasks, a bit complex because somehow there are a lot of implementations and Quarkus is supporting many of them, but manageable, I had to find the one which was working properly (after some hour failing);\
 2019-09-10 - I managed to fix the integration and to add unit test for the core features.
 Now I have to work on a interface;\
 2019-09-10 - I am adding H2 back as I am developing on my mobile (my little daughter has arrived and I have to use the moment that I can have).
-Docker is not working correctly on Termux.
+Docker is not working correctly on Termux;\
+2019-09-14 - I think the backend is done, now it's time to play frontend.
+Angular?
+Plain HTML/JavaScript?